-Until last year, most Canadian brand owners doing business abroad had limited options for protecting their trademarks outside of Canada.
+Until just a few years ago, most Canadian brand owners doing business abroad had limited options for protecting their trademarks outside of Canada.
 They were obliged to file separate applications in each country of interest, except in the few areas where a regional application is available (such as for the European Union).

 This decentralized approach meant that securing global brand protection was a costly and sometimes difficult endeavour for Canadian businesses.
 Filing an application directly in a foreign jurisdiction typically requires the services of local trademark counsel in each country or region and often raises frustrating technical hurdles such as the need for translations, powers of attorney and formalities such as notarization and legalisation of documents.